Welcome to the online version of HOLOPHONIX Documentation.

 - Open Sound Control (OSC) settings

-- Venue map alignment
+- Venue map file and alignment

 - Default startup preset